Trending IoT Solutions To Overcome Construction Labor Shortages

 The pits and lows in construction

 The trend of labor shortage set in after the housing crash and recession of 2007-2009.
 Over five million workers became jobless and even quit the construction industry.
-The situation aggravated with the onset of the global pandemic in 2020.
+The situation was aggravated with the onset of the global pandemic in 2020.

 It continues to tighten even as the industry returns to work.
 The 2020 Marcum JOLTS Analysis estimates a 2.6% drop in job openings compared to the available positions.
 To meet the rise in demand, construction companies have shifted focus to IoT, automation, and robotics.

-They are adopting cutting-edge solutions designed to meet the evolving needs of the industry to revamp, upgrade and breathe a new life into their businesses.
+They are adopting cutting-edge solutions designed to meet the evolving needs of the industry to revamp, upgrade, and breathe a new life into their businesses.
 The new technologies include:

 1. Laser scanning to meet precise field measurement requirements

-2. Drones or Unmanned aerial systems (UASs) that help ease project planning and real-time decision making
+2. Drones or Unmanned aerial systems (UASs) that help ease project planning and real-time decision-making

 3. 3D printing to create models and offer a tangible experience to stakeholders